shivanasiri/shivanasiri.github.io/work/reverberation-of-a-silent-latch/index.md

 </div>

 <p>
-<em>Reverberation of a Silent Latch</em> explores the boundaries between silence, memory, and containment.
-Ceramic forms and wooden panels compose a constructed space that invites the viewer into a dialogue between fragility and strength, the inner and outer worlds of care and restraint.
+<em>Reverberation of a Silent Latch</em> This installation examines the boundaries between public and private space through references to Iranian architectural traditions.
+Each ceramic latch recalls historic door knockers once gendered to signal who stood at the threshold—male or female—an architectural gesture of modesty and privacy.
+Here, these forms are reimagined with vivid colors and embedded miniature imagery drawn from both sacred and forbidden iconographies.
+The work exposes the contradictions between visibility and concealment, morality and desire, revealing what occurs behind closed doors.
+The “silent latch” becomes a metaphor for spaces where power and intimacy quietly converge.
 </p>

 <p><a href="{{ '/work/' | relative_url }}">← Back to all works</a></p>